In the current environment, many organisations have asked employees to work from home. I’m working from home right now as I write this.

 - accessing different types of leave

-If you have lost your job due to the affected of coronavirus outbreak.
+If you have lost your job due to the coronavirus outbreak.
 You may be eligible for other government support programs like Centrelink support payments.

 It can be overwhelming and challenging to adjust to the new normal of working from home or whatever you might be facing right now.
 There are support programs available if you need help.